Merry Christmas from the Family: Covers

 Cover versions of the song have been performed and recorded by artists including Jill Sobule, Rosie O'Donnell with the Dixie Chicks, and Montgomery Gentry.
-Montgomery Gentry's version, the B-side of their 2000 single "All Night Long," peaked at No. 38 on Billboards 75 Hot Country Songs airplay list during its four-week chart run in December 2000 and early January 2001.
+Montgomery Gentry's version, the B-side of their 2000 single "All Night Long", peaked at No. 38 on Billboards 75 Hot Country Songs airplay list during its four-week chart run in December 2000 and early January 2001.

 Sequel

 Keen's 1998 album, Walking Distance included a sequel, "Happy Holidays Y'all".
 Keen states, "I vowed when I really started writing songs that I'd never write a sequel.
 But I thought, well, you know, why not."

-According to Keen the second song fills in some of the gaps on the characters and brings them a little farther along into their holiday celebration: "The song 'Merry Christmas from the Family' is set in the present tense.
+According to Keen, the second song fills in some of the gaps on the characters and brings them a little further along into their holiday celebration: "The song 'Merry Christmas from the Family' is set in the present tense.
 This song is set in the present tense, but little further in the future—say like after the party when everybody's packing up and leaving on the 26th of December."